0xcert/techpaper/src/whitepaper.md

 <img src="images/9.svg" height="120" />

-*Figure 11: XCT tokens are the native ERC-20 utility tokens and are used for paying fees.*
+*Figure 11: XCT tokens are native ERC-20 utility tokens and are used for paying fees.*

 XCT represents a protocol token and is introduced to align certification parties with dapps and assures that the proposed protocol can be adhered to.

-With the infrastructure built around a system of smart contracts and dapps, it’s primary role is to provide the incentive mechanisms and support the ecosystem with minimum possible fees.
+With the infrastructure built around a system of smart contracts and dapps, its primary role is to provide the incentive mechanisms and support the ecosystem with minimum possible fees.
 XCT is the basic liquid asset for dapps that operate on the protocol, and similar to gas on the Ethereum blockchain, covers fees for issuing and verifying xcerts.

 ## 3.3.
 Continuous integration

-A smart contract can not be changed after it is deployed to the blockchain.
+A smart contract cannot be changed after it is deployed to the blockchain.
 Changes can be applied only by deploying a new contract at a new address.

 Protocol may include a decentralized governance (DAO) mechanism to allow the community to vote for improvements and possibly fork the protocol into multiple versions.
 The contracts may use protocol tokens to securely drive a decentralized continuous integration of updates with no disruption, while also protecting all the parties and stakeholders.